 <meta property="og:image" content="url to image" />

-- The thumbnail image for your auto-posted campaign.
-If you choose not to set a thumbnail image manually, Facebook will choose an image to use as the default thumbnail for you.
+- The thumbnail image or "icon" for your auto-posted campaign.
+If you choose not to set an icon manually, Facebook will choose an image to use as the default thumbnail for you.

 <meta property="og:title" content="title of the page" />